-Systems that warn citizens of impending doom in the minutes or seconds before a natural disaster hits already exist, but a new natural disaster warning system from IBM does them one better--not only does IBM’s software predict whether shockwaves from an earthquake will form a tsunami, but it can also pinpoint when a seismic event began, how long it lasted, how intense it was, the frequency of motion, and more.
+Systems that warn citizens of impending doom in the minutes or seconds before a natural disaster hits already exist, but a new natural disaster warning system from IBM does them one better–not only does IBM’s software predict whether shockwaves from an earthquake will form a tsunami, but it can also pinpoint when a seismic event began, how long it lasted, how intense it was, the frequency of motion, and more.
 It’s the kind of information that is critical to first responders in the days after disasters.

 IBM’s software is so precise that it can home in on the effects that an earthquake has on a specific building.
 According to IBM’s patent, “the motion and response of a building to a seismic

-No word on when--or if--IBM’s system will be commercialized, but those of us in earthquake-prone areas hope it’s released sooner rather than later.
+No word on when–or if–IBM’s system will be commercialized, but those of us in earthquake-prone areas hope it’s released sooner rather than later.